-- 1Get the person comfortable.Have the individual lay or sit down in a comfortable position.Advertisement
+- 1Have the individual lay or sit down in a comfortable position.Get the person comfortable.Advertisement

-- 2Get them used to your touch.Make one stroke from the bottom of the neck up to the base of the skull.
-Rest your hands here as you ask any needed questions.Advertisement
+- 2Make one stroke from the bottom of the neck up to the base of the skull.
+Rest your hands here as you ask any needed questions.Get them used to your touch.Advertisement

-- 7Play with the hair.As you wind down the head massage, you may want to play with the hair by pseudo combing it with your fingers and gently stroking the scalp from the base of the skull to the crown of the head.Advertisement
+- 7As you wind down the head massage, you may want to play with the hair by pseudo combing it with your fingers and gently stroking the scalp from the base of the skull to the crown of the head.Play with the hair.Advertisement